sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 * GNOI System.Reboot
 We can use System.Reboot API to reboot one or more DPU, and the RebootRequest has a subcomponents field that allows us to specify which DPU we want to reboot.
-We will use the same rule as GNOI System.SetPackage to determine device.
 ```
 message RebootRequest {
   RebootMethod method = 1;